spencerhcheng/holberton-system_engineering-devops/w4/d4/pokemon.md

 ```
 **NB**: The order of availableMoves mirrors the order of allMoves.

-Wait!
-A pokemon can't have 0 moves.
+Don't forget pokemon can't have 0 moves.
 At a minimum, it always has its first possible move.
-Change `#availableMoves` to fix this.
+Change `#availableMoves` if you need to fix this.

 ```javascript
 > onyx.availableMoves();